 Furthermore, to our knowledge, this study is the first to objectively demonstrate a poor correlation between an excellent IMM and radiologic success (87.5% of mounds observed as "other" were eventually found to be successfully treated).
 In this study, we also explored the use of a combined prediction model comprising both the presence of a PUM and excellent IMM to predict radiologic success.
-Although we demonstrated a higher radiologic success rate in children classified into the favorable versus unfavorable group (97.1% versus 55.6%, p < 0.001), the sensitivity of this combined prediction model was lower than the use of PUM alone (82% versus 98%, respectively); implying that the model was an inferior screening tool, which may be largely due to the poor predictive performance of IMM.
+Although we demonstrated a higher radiologic success rate in children classified into the favourable vs. unfavourable group (97.1% vs. 55.6%; p<0.001), the sensitivity of this combined prediction model was lower than the use of PUM alone (81.9% vs. 97.5%, respectively), implying that the model was an inferior screening tool, which may be largely due to the poor predictive performance of IMM.

-What we found in our study was excellent radiologic success when a PUM was present versus absent (95.3% versus 8.3%, p < 0.001); a success rate of 95.3% based on ureters with a PUM is comparable to the success rates of ureteral reimplantation.
-Following the same rationale for excluding a postoperative VCUG in ureteral reimplantation, one may argue that we can selectively forgo routine postoperative VCUG in children with PUM post endoscopic correction.
+What we found in our study was excellent radiologic success when a PUM was present vs. absent (95.3% vs. 16.7%; p<0.001); a success rate of 95.3% based on ureters with a PUM is comparable to the success rates of ureteral reimplantation.
+Following the same rationale for excluding a postoperative VCUG in ureteral reimplantation, one may argue that we can selectively forgo routine postoperative VCUG in children with PUM post-endoscopic correction.
 Furthermore, the presence of a PUM showed excellent sensitivity and PPV in predicting radiologic success.
-Based on the results of this study, if the use of postoperative VCUG was limited to individual ureters without a PUM, the morbidity of a VCUG would be spared 87.6% of the time while only missing 4.7% of ureters that had radiologic failure.
-If these children subsequently develop a urinary tract infection, a VCUG may be performed at that time.
+Based on the results of this study, if the use of postoperative VCUG was limited to individual ureters without a PUM, the morbidity of a VCUG would be spared 87.6% of the time, while only missing 4.7% of ureters that had radiologic failure.
+If these children subsequently develop a UTI, a VCUG may be performed at that time.